Hello

 periodic paralysis."

-Electrodiagnostic testing is helpful in guiding genetic testing and in distinguishing between PP and other forms of weakness.
-Some patients with hyperkalemic PP show an initial increment during the
+and other forms of weakness.
+Some patients with hyperkalemic PP show an initial

 short exercise protocol.14 However, the short exercise test does not have significant diagnostic value in PP as most patients show no abnormalities.14 The LET is more useful in these patients.
 Some patients with hyperkalemic PP exhibit electrical myotonia; this finding is not described in hypokalemic PP.11,14